MTTC Certification Requirements

 Certification Requirements for Out-of-State Teacher Candidates

-Persons certified to teach in other states or trained at out-of-state institutions must pass the Basic Skills test and appropriate subject-area tests to be certified in Michigan.
+Persons certified to teach in other states or trained at out-of-state institutions must pass the Professional Readiness Examination and appropriate subject-area tests to be certified in Michigan.
 However, there are two important exceptions:

 You are not required to take the MTTC tests if you hold a teaching certificate from another state